-Johnny “The Greek” Karagiorgis Was Setup: The Fight at the Grand Opening of Posche 2 “Was an Obvious Premeditated Assault by Production and Cast”
+Johnny “The Greek” Karagiorgis Was Setup: The Fight at the Grand Opening of Posche 2 “Was an Obvious Premeditated Confrontation by Production and Cast”

 Pictured above is Jacqueline Laurita as she testified in municipal court on April 12, 2013, describing the alleged attack by John Karagiorgis at the grand opening of Posche 2.

 Seize the video tape (made without a filming permit) and it will simply be that tale of the tape, because all of them were miked.
 Then maybe we have perjury and slander charges.

 A source told Fame-Whorgas that Johnny “The Greek” Karagiorgis (JTG) never said anything about the Laurita family nor did he provoke the fight at the grand opening of Posche 2.
 The source described the events as follows: